o2-almutairi/Car-Club-Bays/docs/design.md

 ## Behavioural design
 Use Case 1:
 It display's the list of all the car club bays that exist in the city of Bristles with completed details.
+Use Case 2:
+It display's the location of the selected car parking or car club bay on the google map.

 ![Insert your Interaction/Sequence Diagrams for each use-case here.](images/sequence.png)